harry-pap/spreadsheets-challenge/README.md

 ### Arithmetic operators
 When arithmetic operators are involved, two variables(pointers) are used to track root(lowest priority operation) and last added(which may point to root, or to the right child of root).
 A weight property is used to determine operator priority.
-The following logic is used to re-order the tree, where operator is the current scanned operator, subtree is the currently scanned subtree(may be a value or an expression within parentheses, which is computed recursively), when parsing `1+2`, `+` is `operator` and `1` is `subtree` :
+The following logic is used to re-order the tree, where `operator` is the current scanned operator, `subtree` is the currently scanned subtree(can be a value or an expression within parentheses, which is computed recursively), when parsing `1+2`, `+` is `operator` and `1` is `subtree` :

 * if `last_added is none`(tree initialisation)

  -> operator.left = subtree

  -> root, last_added = operator

 * else if `operator.weight > last_added.weight` (scanned operator should be executed before last added, so it ends up a level below last_added)

 -> operator.left = subtree

 -> last_added.right = operator